aiven/devportal/docs/products/clickhouse/howto/integrate-kafka.rst

 Integrate with Apache Kafka®
 =============================

-You can integrate Aiven for ClickHouse® with either *Aiven for Apache Kafka* service located in the same project, or *an external Apache Kafka endpoint*.
+You can integrate Aiven for ClickHouse® with either *Aiven for Apache Kafka®* service located in the same project, or *an external Apache Kafka endpoint*.
 A single Aiven for ClickHouse instance can connect to multiple Kafka clusters with different authentication mechanism and credentials.

 Behind the scenes the integration between Aiven for ClickHouse and Apache Kafka services relies on `ClickHouse Kafka Engine <https://clickhouse.com/docs/en/engines/table-engines/integrations/kafka/>`_.